gushonorato/mechanize/README.md

 Build web scrapers and automate interaction with websites in Elixir with ease!
 One of Mechanizex's main design goals is to enable developers to easily create concurrent web scrapers without imposing any process architecture.
 Mechanizex is heavily inspired on [Ruby](https://github.com/sparklemotion/mechanize) version of [Mechanize](https://metacpan.org/release/WWW-Mechanize).
 It features:

-- Follow links
+- Follow hyperlinks
-- Populate and submit forms
 - Scrape data easily using CSS selectors
+- Populate and submit forms (WIP)
-- Automatically stores and sends cookies
+- Automatically stores and sends cookies (TODO)
-- Follow redirects and meta http-equiv="refresh"
+- Follow redirects and meta http-equiv="refresh" (TODO)
-- Track of the sites that you have visited as a history
+- Track of the sites that you have visited as a history (TODO)
-- Proxy support
+- Proxy support (TODO)
-- File upload
+- File upload (TODO)
-- Obey robots.txt
+- Obey robots.txt (TODO)

 ## Installation